USPS/api-examples/README.md

 ```

 ## Locations
 The Locations APIs can be used to find USPS facility addresses, hours of operations, available services and more.
 The purpose of this API is for users to lookup eligible entry locations to receive destination entry rates.
-USPS has specific rules for these entries types where the volume is only accepted at specific locations.
+USPS has specific rules for these entry types where the volume is only accepted at specific locations.
 With that in mind the idea is before a mailer submits a label request they may want to check what the acceptable entry locations are for the different rates.
-So they could call the API with a destination ZIP Code of 29601 and we’d respond with one facility for the DDU entry, one for SCF, & one for NDC (all of which could be unique facilities).
+So, they could call the API with a destination ZIP Code of 29601 and we would respond with one facility for the DDU entry, one for SCF, & one for NDC (all of which could be unique facilities).

 ### Dropoff-locations (V1)
 ```sh